MonkeyWaffle0/GameCrate/README.md

 After completing the setup, follow these steps to run the project:

+1. Setup a Firebase firestore project and add the .env file at the root of the project.
-1. Open Godot and load the project by selecting the project directory.
+2. Open Godot and load the project by selecting the project directory.
-2. Once the project is open, press the **Play** button in the Godot editor to run the project.
+3. Once the project is open, press the **Play** button in the Godot editor to run the project.
-3. Enjoy developing or testing the app!
+4. Enjoy developing or testing the app!

 ## Project Structure